shd101wyy/Yo/DESIGN.md

 ### `do` notation

-Use `do` notation to call an effect operation.
+Use `do` notation to perform an effectful operation.

 ```typescript
 effect Input {